equinor/onecheckshot_inversion_app/README.md

    ```
    $ pip install -r requirements.txt
    ```
-2. Add a folder called smda_password on the main .\onecheckshot_inversion_app page with a config.yaml file containing smda user and password.
+2. Add a folder called smda_password on the main .\onecheckshot_inversion_app page with a config.yaml, els_api.yaml, and smda_api.yaml file containing user and password for smda and els api's.

 2. Go to .\onecheckshot_inversion_app in powershell and run: